-Pete Abbey begins his second year with the Mean Green track & field program as the throws coach.
+Pete Abbey begins his third year with the Mean Green track & field program as the throws coach.

 Abbey, who previously served as an assistant coach at North Texas, brings a wealth of knowledge from many different levels of coaching, making previous stops at LSU, Oklahoma and Oklahoma State.